willf/ai-for-ancient-languages/_posts/2025-04-09-First-Post.md

 ---
-title: "A Review of AI Applications in Human Sciences Research"
+title: "Chapinal-Heras and Díaz-Sánchez, 2024: A Review of AI Applications in Human Sciences Research"
 date: 2025-04-09
 ---